-- 1. Upon notification that an emergency or disaster has occurred Administrator, or designee, determines an appropriate level of is based on the scale of the event and degree of coordination jurisdiction(s).
-Refer to section 4.3 Activation of the State Eminformation on activation levels and authorities. - 2.
-The emergency management agency of the impacted jurisdic when local resources are exhausted or the county does not p verification of county request for assistance, HI-EMA tasks the appropriate state agency to provide requested resources, services or information.
+- Upon notification that an emergency or disaster has occurred or is threatening the state, the HI-EMA Administrator, or designee, determines an appropriate level of SEOC activation.
+The level of SEOC activation is based on the scale of the incident and degree of coordination required to support the affected jurisdiction(s).
+Refer to section 4.3 Activation of the State Emergency Operations Center for additional information on activation levels and authorities. - 2.
+The emergency management agency of the impacted jurisdiction requests assistance through the SEOC when local resources are exhausted or the county does not possess a required capability.
+Upon receipt and verification of county request for assistance, HI-EMA tasks the appropriate state agency to provide requested resources, services, or information.
 These assignments are generally coordinated through the SESF structure. - 3.
 State agencies impacted by an incident may also request assistance through the SEOC.
 These requests are submitted to the SEOC by the department's Emergency Management Officer (EMO) via the WebEOC system.